 The biggest issue is that the layout can't change in the UI.
 You can't exclude files and re-draw the layout, or go back in time and re-draw the layout - whatever you got from this tool, you are stuck with.
 So you can't (say) decide to exclude all XML files in the UI - if you decide you want to show source but not data, you need to re-run the initial scan with an ignore file and then re-calculate the layout from scratch.

-Also sometimes the result still isn't very accurate.
+Also sometimes the result still isn't quite accurate.
 The layout doesn't always converge to a perfect result.
 It's probably good enough for most purposes - but it's not always quite right.
 That's why I still have a visualisation that highlights file size, so you don't have to trust your eyes.